SekharSunkara6/My-Portfolio/README.md

 Email: sekharsunkara2002@gmail.com
 GitHub: [https://github.com/SekharSunkara6](https://github.com/SekharSunkara6)

----

 ## License

 This project is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for details.
 ```

-If you want me to customize it further with your actual GitHub repo URL or Netlify URL, just let me know!